pirxthepilot/advent-of-code/README.md

 * Day 6 (wow, math)
 * Day 14 - this was a journey, but I really had fun solving it and visualizing the map and "physics".
 It was very satisfying when I finally solved it.
+* Day 16 - nice story, enjoyed the visualizing and just the right amount of difficulty for me.

 ### Where I struggled